walmartlabs/lacinia/docs/tutorial/designer-data.rst

 or even field arguments to control the order.

 The inverse of ``resolve-board-game-designers`` is ``resolve-designer-games``.
-It starts with a Designer and uses the designer's id as a filter to find BoardGames whose ``:designers`` set contains the designer.
+It starts with a Designer and uses the Designer's id as a filter to find BoardGames whose ``:designers`` set contains the id.

 Testing It Out
 --------------